Discovery Learning Apprenticeship Projects for AY 2026-2027

 Project Description

 Synthetic biology has the potential to lead to new or more efficient production of medicines, fuels, and other important compounds.
 Crucial to the success of synthetic biology is effective standards for the storage and sharing of genetic design knowledge between researchers and institutions.
 This project will develop SynBioHub3, an interactive data repository that will accelerate the pace of discovery and innovation for this critical emerging field.
-The DLA student on this project will work on testing and documentation for SynBioHub3.
+The DLA student on this project will contribute to the development of SynBioHub3.

 Requirements: